jmbactista/mah-assessment/README.md

 # mah-assessment
 This Repository contains the following:
-- Automated creation of EKS Cluster
+- Basic setup of automated creation of EKS Cluster
 - Automated deployment of NGINX which can be accessible publicly

 # Pre-requisite
-Needed to setup the following Environment Variables for the pipeline:
+Before proceeding needed to setup the following Environment Variables for the pipeline and also install the following package for this:
 - AWS Credentials on the secrets
+  - Access Key and Secret Key
 - Installation of eksctl 0.175.0
 - Installation of kubectl v1.15.0

+#EKS Cluster Creation
+Use the `eksctl create` command to create the EKS Cluster.
+On this demo it will only include the following:
+- Cluster
+- NodeGroups